wangyucode/sftp-upload-action/README.md

           forceUpload: true                          # Optional, Force uploading all files, Default to false(upload only newer files).
           localDir: '.'                              # Required, Absolute or relative to cwd.
           remoteDir: '/'                             # Required, Absolute path only.
-          exclude: '.git*,.DS_Store'                 # Optional. exclude patterns (glob), use ',' to split, Default to ''.
+          exclude: '.git*,.DS_Store'                 # Optional. exclude patterns (glob) like .gitignore, use ',' to split, Default to ''.
 ´´´
 ## Upload newer files